-- low: only the data flow from the client to the server is encrypted. - medium: data flowing in both directions (from the client to the server and from the server to the client) is encrypted.. - high: as the medium level the two data flows are encrypted.
-But the encryption key is stronger
+- low: only the data flow from the client to the server is encrypted (ie user names and passwords). - client compatible (or medium): data flowing in both directions (from the client to the server and from the server to the client) is encrypted. - high: data flowing in both directions is encrypted to a higher.